arrilot/laravel-api-generator/README.md

 ```

 3) Copy basic folder structure to app/Api ```cp -R vendor/arrilot/laravel-api-generator/templates/Api app/Api```
-You can use different paths if you do not like it.
+You can use different paths if you do not like this one.

 ## Usage